-Participants enrolled in the Certificate in University Teaching Skills are required to take three online courses (also referred to as online seminars) in the following sequence:
+Participants enrolled in the Principles Certificate are required to take three online courses (also referred to as online seminars) in the following sequence:

 - Teaching Philosophy- This online course leads participants through a set of writing exercises that culminate in a working draft of a statement of teaching philosophy.